bdeket/RackGame/README.md

 ## Util

-For the server side, the server should include server/util.rkt or server/util-untyped.rkt wich provides the above mentionod new-gameserver.
+For the server side, the server should include server/util.rkt or server/util-untyped.rkt wich provides the above mentioned new-gameserver.
 It also provides bundle / make-bundle and variants to produce the return values of the gameserver functions and a MSG macro and :msg match expander to easily create and analyze the json messages.

 ### Bundle
 ```